 Floodplain Management Action Item Measurable Goal(s) Progress on Goal(s) Activities Conducted and Planned (specific implementation dates) Create a Flood Control Program document (SOPs).
-Procedures for the permitting process to include as assessment of water quality impacts on receiving water for flood management projects identified in the watershed planning process. ☐ In Planning ☐ Ongoing ☑ Completed ☐ Evaluation This action item is a requirement for all consultants to look at a way to address water quality in all capital improvement projects.
+Procedures for the permitting process to include as assessment of water quality impacts on receiving water for flood management projects identified in the watershed planning process. ☐ In Planning ☐ Ongoing ☑ Completed ☐ Evaluation This was completed by January 2022.
+Update the Flood Control Program Implement new stormwater design standards. ☐ In Planning ☐ Ongoing ☑ Completed ☐ Evaluation Design standards were approved by County Council in Fiscal Year 2022.

 Assess pollution discharge procedures, processes, and methods to control the discharge of pollutants from Flood Control Projects into waterbodies and publicly owned lakes.
-Projects selected from the County's 25-year Stormwater plan will be reviewed and assessed to see how water quality can be implemented. ☐ In Planning ☐ Ongoing ☒ Completed ☐ Evaluation This action item is complete and the process will be ongoing throughout the permit term.
+Projects selected from the County's 25-year Stormwater plan will be reviewed and assessed to see how water quality can be implemented in FY 2023. ☐ In Planning ☐ Ongoing ☑ Completed ☐ Evaluation This action item is complete, and the process will be ongoing throughout the permit term.
 Improve coordination within the Public Works Department on drainage and CIP projects.
-Hold regular meetings between Engineering, Roads and Drainage, and Stormwater Management. ☐ In Planning ☐ Ongoing ☑ Completed ☐ Evaluation Bi-weekly projects meeting coordinated by the Deputy Public Works Director.
+Hold regular meetings between Engineering, Roads and Drainage, and Stormwater Management. ☐ In Planning ☑ Ongoing ☐ Completed ☐ Evaluation Bi-weekly projects meeting coordinated by the Deputy Public Works Director.